AL333Z/fp-in-industry/pres.md

 # There's a lot more to talk about

-- Concurrency, execution contexts
+- How to handle concurrency, execution contexts, blocking ops?
 - How to track and handle errors?
-- Abstract the effect types?
+- What advanced technique should be really introduce?
-- Should be adopt monad transformers?
+- Do we really nead advanced techniques?

 ---